-They’re also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, the Bass Rock Gallery in Dunbar and Aquila on Jeffrey Street in Edinburgh.
+Limited edition prints, as well as cards, coasters and mugs, of my work are available on Etsy.
+They’re also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, the Bass Rock Gallery in Dunbar and the Stick Factory in the south side of Edinburgh.
 You can also get in touch with me if you’d like to buy one, or have a request.

 Traprain Law in Golden Light, 77cm x 56cm mounted.